Dre Campbell Farm

 You can use it as an insecticidal spray to control infestations of many pests, including beetles on beans.

-Direct contact with the pests is needed for effective control.
+Direct contact with the pests is needed for adequate control.
 However, be careful when using this organic insecticide, as it is toxic to honeybees.

 4. Beneficial Insects

-Encouraging insects that eat other insects in your garden is a natural way to help reduce insect damage to crops.
+Encouraging insects that eat other insects in your garden is a natural way to help reduce crop damage.

-The ladybug is extremely helpful in the garden, as is the lacewing.
-Both of these insects are happy to eat up the eggs and larvae of Mexican bean beetles and a host of other pests.
+The ladybug and the lacewing are extremely helpful in the garden.
+These insects are happy to eat the eggs and larvae of Mexican bean beetles and other pests.

-Minute pirate bugs and spined soldier bugs are also beneficial, devouring bean beetles, cutworms, and leafhoppers.
+Minute pirate bugs and spined soldier bugs help by eating bean beetles, cutworms, and leafhoppers.

 5. Crop Rotation